 Skip to content

 How Do You Remote?
-(Renee Courey)
+Dr. Renee Courey

 In this episode, we will talk with Dr. Renee Courey, who is a respected historian, faculty member, seasoned remote professional in higher education.
 Dr. Courey is a what many would call a remote enthusiast, and offers some valuable insights about the experience of remote work.
 In this episode, we will focus on the remote work revolution and explore the complex topic of building organizational culture in the remote environment.